neumino/neumino.github.io/movies.md

-### The Old Guard
+### Fatal Affair
-*Released on 2020-07-10, vote average 7.4*
+*Released on 2020-07-16, vote average 5.1*

-Four undying warriors who&#39;ve secretly protected humanity for centuries become targeted for their mysterious powers just as they discover a new immortal.
+Ellie tries to mend her marriage with her husband Marcus after a brief encounter with an old friend, David, only to find that David is more dangerous and unstable than she&#39;d realized.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/aK-X2d0lJ_s?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/bxWPPrDpqr8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>